Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Introduction

 In order to understand MHS particles, one can start by classifying the three-point functions.
 In $D=4$, the scattering amplitudes for all masses and spins were constructed in \cite{Arkani-Hamed:2017jhn}.
+A similar classification was done in the center of mass frame in \cite{JACOB2000774, TRUEMAN1964322} with more recent discussions in \cite{de_Rham_2018, hebbar2022spinningsmatrixbootstrap4d}.
+Moreover, the CFT techniques have also been used to compute the amplitudes using the CFT correlators \cite{Costa_2011,kravchuk2016countingconformalcorrelators, cuomo2017generalbootstrapequations4d}.
 The interactions of the MHS with photons and gravitons in arbitrary dimensions were classified in \cite{Chakraborty:2020rxf, Chowdhury:2019kaq}.
 Given the three-point functions, one would like to understand the scattering amplitudes in arbitrary dimensions.
 This problem is straightforward in principle.
 However, the explicit computation is cumbersome because the expression of the higher spin propagators is messy\cite{LPsingh1,LPsingh2}.
 This problem was circumvented in \cite{Balasubramanian2021}, using the derivative method in the kinetic space.
 The authors found the explicit expressions for the four particle scattering (of Gravitons and photons) due to the exchange of massive higher spin particles.

 Classifying the supersymmetric interaction in higher dimensions remains an open problem.
 This is partly because the property of fermions depends on spacetime dimensions, and one also needs to understand the interaction of fermions.
 Thankfully, in the 3+1 dimension, one can use the spinor helicity variables and easily understand the consequences of supersymmetry.
 This was done in \cite{Balasubramanian2023}.
-However, one would like to understand supersymmetry in other dimensions.
+However, one would like to understand supersymmetry in other dimensions \cite{Buchbinder:2021qrg}.
 In order to do that, one first needs to classify the three-point functions involving fermions.
 We undertake that job in this work.